In times of trouble, confusion, murkiness, tumult, chaos, despair, feelings of everything is lost.

 You deliver a baby.

-That's what uh happens in the hospital.
+That's what happens in the hospital.

-So if if if if someone delivers before we're able to see them for procedures, if they deliver before we're get to them to abort, then we're intact, and we're dealing with a baby.
+So if someone delivers before we're able to see them for procedures, if they deliver before we get to them to abort, then we're intact.

-Planned parenthood is telling this sting operator here in the video how they plot the sale of legally alive fetuses, which makes it a baby.
+Planned Parenthood is telling this sting operator here in the video how they plot the sale of legally alive fetuses, which makes it a baby.

-So after having said, well, sometimes it's probably less than 10%, they're admitting it less than 10% of the organs harvested are taken from intact fetus from babies.
+They're admitting it, less than 10% of the organs harvested are taken from intact fetus, from babies.

-And they're talking about it as though it's just I don't I it's it's clear that these people at Planned Parenthood have they have something other than a soul.
+It's clear that these people at Planned Parenthood have something other than a soul.

-There's something they're operating on something clearly foreign to most of us to be able to clinically discuss the harvesting of organs from newborn babies.
+They're operating on something clearly foreign to most of us to be able to clinically discuss the harvesting of organs from newborn babies.

-I don't know how you uh do that.
+I don't know how you do that.

 I don't know what else is in there.